-Clash over cap-and-trade in Oregon reflects hard-path of carbon pricing in Pacific Northwest
+Clash over cap-and-trade in Oregon reflects hard path of carbon pricing in Pacific Northwest

 Oregon Democrats, meanwhile, sought to blunt the criticism from rural Oregon, the timber industry and other industry groups with measures to ease the bite on low-income residents and some industries.
 But the concessions did not go far enough to forestall the Republican walkout, which underscored the deep political divide over climate change and quickly gained national attention.

-Reached Monday, Carlyle remained confident that cap-and-trade will take hold in the Northwest.
+On Monday, Carlyle remained confident that cap-and-trade will take hold in the Northwest.

-Meanwhile, Washington Republican Sen. Doug Ericksen, of Ferndale, applauded the walk out by Oregon Republicans.
+Meanwhile, Washington Republican Sen. Doug Ericksen, of Ferndale, applauded the walkout by Oregon Republicans.

 ” I think you need to have people who will say we need to slow this down, take a look at what it’s doing to the economy.
 And that’s what they are doing,” Ericksen said.